-The Board is responsible for reviewing this Charter, at a minimum, every two years.
+The Board is responsible for reviewing this Charter every two years.
 The Charter may be amended by resolution of the Board.

 This Charter or a summary of its main provisions shall be made available on the Associations' website in a clearly marked corporate governance section.